Angus-Moore-Dev/Stasia/README.md

 This is currently being used for my own internal management and for my friends, but if this ends up becoming popular then I will make it easier for you to run your own instance (since there are a ton of row level policies for Supabase).

+This is designed so that you can have fun creating your startup and managing the other side of product development.
+I just want people to have fun.

 # Table of Contents
 * [Getting Started](#getting-started)
 * [Creating a New Contact](#creating-a-new-contact)